 Moreover, Nagios provides a web-based interface that enables users to examine the condition of their network and get notifications when problems occur.
 The user-friendly interface offers comprehensive network availability and performance data, allowing them to delve further into certain issues.

 As Nagios is open-source software, it may be customized to meet particular requirements and is free to use.
 But, setting up, configuring, and troubleshooting problems when they occur require technical competence.
-Nagios is a dependable choice for IT teams and MSPs because of its extensive community of users and developers that contribute to the program and offer assistance.
+Nagios is a dependable choice for IT teams and MSPs because of its extensive community of users and developers who contribute to the program and offer assistance.

 The network monitoring program Nagios is free and open-source.
 The GNU General Public License allows anybody to download, use, and change it for free and grants them the right to alter and distribute it.
 On the other hand, Nagios Core, the open-source variant of Nagios, is a monitoring system that needs technical know-how to set up and configure.